StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>warn \<member\> [reason]**
   > Warns the mentioned member for an optional reason
 * **\>addrole \<role\> \<target\>**
-  > Adds a role to the specified target.
-Role can be given by id, name, or tag.
-Target can be a member id, member name, member mention, all, humans, bots
+  > Adds a role to the specified target(member or role).
+Role can be given by id, name, or role mention.
+Target can be a member id, member name, member mention, all, humans, bots, a role, role name or role id.
 * **\>removerole \<role\> \<target\>**
   > Removes a role from the specified target.
 Details same as above
 * **\>report \<members\> [reason]**